Partially Observable Minimum-Age Scheduling: The Greedy Policy: The Relaxed Greedy Policy

 In light of this, we sort the $N$ sensors so that sensors with larger indexes have larger steady-state expected AoI.\footnote{Eq. \eqref{eq:steadystateAoI} indicates that larger $p$ gives the sensor larger $\hat{\bm{h}}$.
 Thus, the $N$ sensors are actually sorted by the value of $p$ (sensors with larger $p$ have larger indexes).} Given a constant $\eta$, we compute the $\bar{d}$ for each sensor following \eqref{eq:bard}, and denote them by $\{\bar{d}_1(\eta),\allowbreak\bar{d}_2(\eta),\allowbreak...,\bar{d}_N(\eta)\}$.
 The set of sensors that can be sampled by the AP is $\{n:\bar{\bm{h}}_n<\eta\}$.

 The optimal $\eta^*$ is then found by

 That is, given an $\eta$, we first calculate $\hat{d}(\eta)$ following \eqref{eq:dhat}, i.e., the sum of $\bar{d}_n(\eta)$ for sensors whose steady-state expected AoI is smaller than the $\eta$.
 As per \eqref{eq:relaxedgreedycondition2}, we have to find the $\eta^*$ that yields $\hat{d}(\eta^*)=1$.
 A caveat here is that such $\eta^*$ may not exist.
-Thus, we choose the $\eta^*$ to minimize the difference between $\hat{d}(\eta)$ and $1$.
-This gives us \eqref{eq:opteta}.
+Thus, we choose the $\eta^*$ to minimize the difference between $\hat{d}(\eta)$ and $1$.\footnote{It is worth noting that $\hat{d}_n(\eta)$ is in general a discontinuous function of $\eta$.
+When we gradually increase $\eta$ to minimize the difference between $\hat{d}_n(\eta)$ and $1$, the found $\eta^*$ often leads to a $\hat{d}_n(\eta^*)$ that is smaller than $1$.
+As a result, the performance of the relaxed greedy policy is often slightly better than the greedy policy as slightly fewer sensors are sampled.} This gives us \eqref{eq:opteta}.